PRO-2684/gadgets/GM_config/README.md

     - You should override `prop.items` to create config items in this folder, which should be in the same format as the top-level config description `configDesc`
     - You may use `$default` in a folder
     - You may nest folders as many as you like
+    - Use `prop.folderDisplay` to customize how a folder is displayed
+        - `prefix`: Prefix of subfolder names.
+Default value is empty string.
+        - `suffix`: Suffix of subfolder names.
+Default value is ` >`.
+        - `parentText`: The text indicating going up a level.
+Default value is `< Back`.
+        - `parentTitle`: The title of going up a level.
+Default value is `Return to parent folder`.
     - Use dotted names to access nested config items, i.e.
         - `config.get("folder1.folder2.item")`
         - `config.proxy["folder1.folder2.item"]`